-1. The Board of Regents shall establish a records management program.
+- 1. The Board of Regents shall establish a records management program.
 The Board of Regents shall provide a facility for the storage of the records on each campus of the Nevada System of Higher Education.
 The records of each institution must remain with and be preserved by that institution.
 The Board of Regents shall furnish the Division with general information relating to the operation of the facilities, such as the names, addresses and telephone numbers of the persons managing the program on each campus.
 Under such a program, each series of records produced and stored by an institution of the Nevada System of Higher Education must be inventoried, appraised and scheduled on forms approved by the Division.
-The results of the schedules of the Nevada System of Higher Education shall submit the schedules of the Nevada System of Higher Education to the Committee for approval.

-2. The Board of Regents shall provide for the preservation of records from the Nevada System of Higher Education with legal, research or archival value.
-Except as otherwise provided in this subsection, these records must be stored in facilities which meet the standards set forth in NAC 239.740 or transferred to the State Archives.
+The results of the inventory and appraisal must be submitted to the Division for review.
+The Division shall submit the schedules of the Nevada System of Higher Education to the Committee for approval. - 2.
+The Board of Regents shall provide for the preservation of records from the Nevada System of Higher Education with legal, research or archival value.
+Except as otherwise provided in this subsection, these records must be stored in facilities which meet the standards set forth in NAC 239,740 or transferred to the State Archives.

-Section 4.
-Who Should Read This Policy
+Who Should Read This Policy Section 4.